AnkitRai-22/NLP-with-disaster-tweets/ReadME.md

 The steps to deploy the pipeline using Kale are as follows:<br><br>

-Step 1 : Go to Kubeflow Dashboard and on the left panel click on Notebooks.
+1. Go to Kubeflow Dashboard and on the left panel click on Notebooks.
 <br>
 Step 2 : Click on the “+ New Notebook” button on the top right and create a notebook by giving it a name.
 Change the Workspace volume from from 5 GB to 50 GB, and change the requested memory to 6 GB.